Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Introduction

 \subsection{Organization}

-We have organized this document as follows.
-Section~\ref{sec:backg} introduces the basic concepts of multivariate time series and multilayer networks, setting the notation for the remainder of the paper, and also presents the background on mapping methods useful for understanding the proposed method.
-Next, Section~\ref{sec:mhvg} presents the new concept of visibility between time series components and the new mapping multivariate time series proposed.
-In Section~\ref{sec:novel_feat} we present the set of topological features that we extend to multilayer networks as well as the new proposed topological feature to multilayer networks.
-Section~\ref{sec:emp_eval} presents a study of this mapping method via analysis of the corresponding feature set, in order to characterize the properties of the multivariate time series, also presents a multivariate time series clustering task as a validation of the proposed method.
-Finally, Section~\ref{sec:concl} presents the conclusions, some comments, and possible future work.
+We have structured this document as follows.
+Section~\ref{sec2} introduces fundamental concepts of multivariate time series and multilayer networks, establishing the notation for the paper.
+This section also provides background information on mapping methods crucial for comprehending the proposed methodology.
+Section~\ref{sec3} presents the concept of cross-horizontal visibility between time series components and introduces our novel multivariate time series mapping.
+In Section~\ref{sec4} we present the set of topological features extended to multilayer networks and, consequently, to multivariate time series data.
+This section also unveils a new topological feature designed specifically for multilayer networks.
+Section~\ref{sec5} conducts a comprehensive study of the proposed mapping method through the analysis of the corresponding feature set, providing insights into the properties of the multivariate time series.
+Additionally, this section explores multivariate time series mining tasks across synthetic and real-world datasets of various dimensions and types.
+Finally, Section~\ref{sec6} presents the conclusions drawn from our research, along with additional considerations, and outlines potential avenues for future work and exploration.